IEEE-VIT/palette-21-backend/CONTRIBUTING.md

 # Contributing Guidelines

-This document contains certain rules and guidelines that developers are expected to follow, while contributing to any repository.
+This document contains certain rules and guidelines that developers are expected to follow, while contributing to any repository by IEEE-VIT.

 ---